Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## UnitValue-To-Number
+## Unit value to number

 ![Unit value to number](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/UnitValueToNumber.png "[Unit value to number]")

-This extension is used to map an unit attribute to a number.
-Both, decimal and absolute numbers are allowed in the destination attribute.
+This extension is used to map a unit attribute to a number.
+Both decimal and absolute numbers are allowed in the destination attribute.
 A unit attribute always includes a unit and a quantity.
 Only the quantity value is mapped to the destination attribute.
 To map the quantity value in the correct unit, the quantity is converted into the unit of the destination attribute.
 Define the unit in the configuration.

 [comment]: <> (Is that right?)

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type          |
 |----------------------------------|-------------------------------------|